Transmutable/tiny-memex/INSTALLATION.md

 ## Get the Tiny Memex example service and Python code

-Ask Trevor to give your GitHub accounts permission to clone the Tiny Memex repo.

-In the meantime, go back to being the 'pi' account (not root) and create and install an SSH key for GitHub using [these instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), being sure to follow the Linux instructions.
-Now go to GitHub and install your new key in your GitHub account using [these instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+Here is the Tiny Memex repo: https://github.com/Transmutable/tiny-memex

-As the pi account (again, not root):
+To get the repo files, as the pi account (again, not root) run the following:

 	cd # takes you to your home directory at '/home/pi/' git clone https://github.com/Transmutable/tiny-memex.git

+Now you should have a directory in '/home/pi/src/tiny-memex/' that contains the instructions and example Python code.

 ## Install the Tiny Memex service